-If you are concerned about the safety of council employees, consider creating a generic email address (eg councilevents@council) for all communications regarding the event; so that individual employees are not targeted, and their personal details are not spread.
+If you are concerned about the safety of your volunteers/ staff, consider creating a generic email address (e.g. communityevents@community) for all communications regarding the event; so that individuals are not targeted and their personal details are not spread.

-Consider assigning the responsibility for monitoring this inbox to an LGBTQ+ ally so that LGBTQ+ staff are protected from any abusive messages.
+Consider assigning the responsibility for monitoring this inbox to an LGBTQ+ ally so that LGBTQ+ individuals are protected from any harassing or abusive messages.

 Some organisers also choose to create Facebook events or Facebook pages specifically for the event.
-This can help to bypass pressure on individuals in the case of negative online attention being received.
+This can help to bypass pressure on individual organisations in the case of negative online attention being received.